 In hindsight, the GFC was a huge buying opportunity.
 But during the crisis, it didn’t feel like that – it never does.
 To get good returns, you need to have a plan and stick to it.
 This plan is The Holy Grail.

 Holy Grail no. 1: Make investing as easy as possible

 Don’t try to beat the market averages.
 By getting the same return as the averages, you beat at least 75% of the professional investment community.
 Your focus should be to make a plan, make sure you stick to the plan, keep costs as low as possible, and be careful of frequent buying and selling.

-Women have proven to better retail investors than men.
+Women have proven to be better retail investors than men.
 Why is that?
 It’s because they are not trying to outsmart the market.
 They save, invest, and forget about it.